LSCAD/Z88OS/readme.md

 For further information please see the included readme PDF-file or our website [www.z88.de](http://www.z88.de) where you also find our other free finite element software products.

 Z88 currently supports the following platforms:
-- Windows (tested on Windows XP - Windows 7)
+- Windows (tested on Windows XP - Windows 10)
-- Mac OS X (tested on Snow Leopard)
+- MacOS (tested on Sierra 10.12.3)
-- Linux (tested on openSUSE 12.1 and Ubuntu 9.04)
+- Linux (tested on openSUSE 13.1 and Ubuntu 16.04)

 #### What's included